combust/mleap-docs/core-concepts/transformers/index.md

 ## Classification

 Classification is used to predict categorical information.
-An example is making a binary prediction of whether or not to give a consumer a loan or not.
-Another example is predicting what type of sound is contained in a wav file, or whether or not there is a person in and image.
-There are many algorithms for classification, and neural networks are really great at this task.
+An example is making a binary prediction of whether or not to give a consumer a loan.
+Another example is predicting what type of sound is contained in a .wav file, or whether or not there is a person in and image.

 [Supported classification models](support.html#classification).

 ## Clustering

-Clustering is used to assign a label to similar data.
+Clustering is used to assign a label to similar data (thus categorizing/clustering it).
 It is similar to classification in that the predictions are discrete values from a set.
-Unlike classification models though, clustering models do not know what the labels are ahead of time and instead invent their own set of labels during training.
-This is useful for anomaly detection, feature generation, as well as many other useful tasks.
+Unlike classification models though, clustering models are part of the unsupervised family of models and do not operate on labeled data.
+This is useful for feature engineering, anomaly detection, as well as many other tasks.

 [Supported clustering models](support.html#clustering).